Call for Papers

 Albuquerque, New Mexico

-The “Literature (General)” category provides a forum for scholarly presentations on literary subjects outside of our more specific literature areas.
-Before submitting to the General area, please peruse the specific area list.
+The Area Chair is now accepting proposals to the “Literature (General)” category.
+This area will provide a forum for scholarly presentations on literary subjects outside of our more specific literature areas.
+Before submitting to the General area, please peruse the specific area list on this page.

 Areas of interest might include: